nrdxp/nrdxp.github.io/_posts/2020-12-20-NixOS-Flakes-and-KISS.markdown

 itself, but instead of adding it to all-packages.nix or module-list.nix, you add it to pkgs/default.nix and modules/list.nix.
-Anything pulled in these two files will become available in any machine defined in the hosts directory, as well as to other flakes to import from nixflk!
+Anything pulled in these two files will become available in any machine defined in the hosts directory, as well as to other flakes to import from DevOS!

 This setup serves a dual purpose.
 For people who already know the nixpkgs workflow, it's business as usual, and for individuals who aren't familiar with